ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/transactions/vaultwithdraw.md

 The `VaultWithdraw` transaction does not respect the Permissioned Domain rules.
 In other words, any account that holds the shares of the vault can redeem them.
 This is to avoid a situation where a depositor deposits assets to a private vault to then have their access revoked by invalidating their credentials, and thus losing access to their funds.
 {% /admonition %}

-A depositor cannot redeem liquidity if the trust line between the pseudo-account and the issuer of the vault asset is frozen or the `MPToken` is locked.
+A depositor cannot redeem liquidity if the trust line between the pseudo-account and the issuer of the vault asset is frozen, or the `MPToken` is locked.

 _(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_